 7 Things the Cruise Lines Won't Tell You

-When a cruise goes spectacularly -- and sometimes tragically -- wrong, the whole world knows about it.
-Indeed, the behemoths of the sea are susceptible to a wide range of headline-grabbing mayhem, including weather woes (vessels tossed by giant waves, delayed by hurricanes), mechanical problems (ships disabled by engine fires and propulsion woes) and stupid human error (e.g., the partial sinking of the Costa Concordia off the Italian coast in 2012).
-But first-time cruisers should be aware of other variables that could tarnish a watery sojourn -- and that the cruise lines tend not to advertise.
+When a cruise goes spectacularly — and sometimes tragically — wrong, the whole world knows about it.
+Indeed, the behemoths of the sea are susceptible to a wide range of headline-grabbing mayhem, including weather woes (vessels tossed by giant waves or delayed by hurricanes), mechanical problems (ships disabled by engine fires and propulsion issues) and stupid human error (e.g., the partial sinking of the Costa Concordia off the Italian coast in 2012).
+But first-time cruisers should be aware of other variables that could tarnish a watery sojourn — and that the cruise lines tend not to advertise.

-While cruise lines generally maintain the peace onboard and keep a tight watch on things, bad things happen to good cruisers all the time, and much of it is not widely publicized.
+While cruise lines generally maintain the peace on board and keep a tight watch on things, bad things happen to good cruisers all the time, and much of it is not widely publicized.
 From sexual assaults and disorderly conduct to cabin theft and drug use, ship security and local police authorities have their hands full.
-Likewise, cruisers also need to be cautious off ship; in 2012, for instance, 22 passengers were robbed at gunpoint while returning from an excursion in Puerto Vallarta, Mexico.
+Likewise, cruisers also need to be cautious off the ship.
+In 2012, for instance, 22 passengers were robbed at gunpoint while returning from an excursion in Puerto Vallarta, Mexico.
 Bottom line: Have a good time, but don’t leave caution to the wind.

 You will be nickel-and-dimed to death.

-One of cruising’s biggest cruising misconceptions is that ships are all-inclusive meccas.
+One of the biggest cruising misconceptions is that ships are all-inclusive meccas.
 They’re not.
-While luxury lines generally include more in the tariff, mass-market cruisers will be assailed by a tsunami of extra charges -- booze, soft drinks, photos, dry-cleaning, excursions, internet, etc. Even food costs more if you dine in the lines’ for-fee restaurants, where tabs can run from about $10 to more than $75 per person (and alcohol is extra).
-Nothing can jolt a vacationer back into reality like a giant bar tab at cruise’s end.
+While luxury lines generally include more in the tariff, mass-market cruisers will be assailed by a tsunami of extra charges — booze, soft drinks, photos, dry cleaning, excursions, internet, etc. Even food costs more if you dine in the ships' for-fee restaurants, where tabs can run from about $10 to more than $75 per person (and alcohol is extra).
+Nothing can jolt a vacationer back into reality like a giant bar tab at the end of the cruise.

 Your cabin may be noisy.

-The lines have to cram thousands of passengers into relatively small space, opening the door to potential aural issues.
-If you’re a light sleeper, select a cabin away from stairwells, elevators, major destinations (dining rooms, the spa) or a non-cabin deck above (otherwise, people will be tromping over your head at all hours, and perhaps even jogging if you’re beneath a promenade).
-Connecting cabins are notoriously un-private affairs, so unless you want to hear your neighbors sneeze, book a space that can’t be expanded next door.
+The lines have to cram thousands of passengers into a relatively small space, opening the door to potential noise issues.
+If you’re a light sleeper, select a cabin that's not near stairwells, elevators or major destinations (such as dining rooms and the spa) and doesn't have a non-cabin deck above; otherwise, people will be tromping over your head at all hours, and perhaps even jogging if you’re beneath a promenade.
+Connecting cabins are notoriously not private, so unless you want to hear your neighbors sneeze, book a space that can’t be expanded next door.

 Balconies are overrated.

-Many diehard cruisers swear by them, but the cruise lines make a bundle by charging premium rates for these slivers of extra real estate.
+Many die-hard cruisers swear by them, but the cruise lines make a bundle by charging premium rates for these slivers of extra real estate.
 Sure, there are benefits (extra space in tight confines, a setting for alfresco meals, a spot to hide from fellow cruisers), but if you’re a gadabout who's not going to spend a lot of time en suite, it may be a waste.
-Also, many balconies are duds -- obstructed by girders, open to decks above and perched directly over lifeboats.
-Be certain to check out a deck plan before you book, but even that won’t warn you that you’re sharing airspace with a smoker next door.
+Also, many balconies are duds — obstructed by girders, open to decks above and perched directly over lifeboats.
+Be certain to check out a deck plan before you book, but even that can't warn you if you'll be sharing airspace with a smoker next door.

 You may miss that can’t-miss port.

-Ships frequently have to shift itineraries because of weather or mechanical issues; if it’s too windy, for instance, larger vessels will steer clear of tighter ports.
-Itineraries are also changed if there’s instability in a particular spot -- if riots flare up in Cairo, for example, your ship may go elsewhere or just spend another day at sea.
-Your compensation for missing that day in Monte Carlo you’ve been dreaming about?
+Ships frequently have to shift itineraries because of weather or mechanical issues.
+For instance, if it’s too windy, larger vessels will steer clear of tighter ports.
+Itineraries are also changed if there’s instability in a particular spot; if riots flare up in Cairo, Egypt, your ship may go elsewhere or just spend another day at sea.
+Your compensation for missing that day in Monte Carlo that you’ve been dreaming about?
 Usually nothing, thanks to the fine print in the contract you sign when you first book.